techfromsage/advanced-mis/_recipes/list-events.md

 Sometimes you want to know how often an event happened over time.
 This query will give you the number of list views each month split over each of the list view modes.
 This will give you up to 4 data series that you could plot on a line chart to compare student views against academic edits to see when peak periods were for both of those user types.

+View mode will be one of:

+- `view` — a student or non-logged in view of the list
+- `view_draft` — a user is looking at a draft but not allowed to edit the list
+- `edit` — a user who can edit the list is looking at it
+- `view_as_student` — a user who can edit the list has elected to view the list as if they were a student.

 ```redshift
 -- list view mode over time
 select